habitfarm/habitfarm/milestones/milestone_1.md

       she just can't seem to stick with it.
 So she signs up for __Habit Farm__ and sets it up to track her daily habit of flossing her teeth.
 Each day, she gets a notification reminding her to floss.
 When she does floss, Karen logs that she does and she gets a sense of accomplishment.
-Here streak is up to 8 days now!
+Her streak is up to 8 days now!
     * Harold was on the varsity cross country team in college, and considers himself an athlete.
 Years out of school, he has really excelled at his work, but isn't in the shape he'd like to be in.
 He wants to start running everyday, and does